 If you use your car for personal use, you can’t deduct anything on your tax return, just like in Home Insurance.
-However, if you are using your car for business purposes like for deliveries of business supplies and using it to meet the clients, then you might be eligible for reducing your tax.
+However, if you are using your car for business purposes like for deliveries of business supplies and using it to meet clients, then you might be eligible for reducing your tax.

-Also, you may get qualified for deduction if first, you are just an employee and you are using your can for the business.
+Also, you may get qualified for a deduction if first, you are just an employee and you are using your can for the business.
 But, your employer has no intention to reimburse the expenses you use for the car during business hours.
 Secondly, if you are self-employed and using your car for business purposes.

 Also, auto-related expenses during the use of the car while in business.
 These are gas expenses, parking, and repairs.
 But for these to be valid, the auto-related expenses should be more than 2% of your AGI or Adjusted Gross Income.
 So let’s say your annual AGI is $50,000.
 You must have a minimum of 2% of $50,000, which is $1,000 or more.
 Because if the auto-related costs don’t meet the minimum 2%, then you will not be qualified for the claim.

 P.S.
 If you have reached 2% or more and are eligible for deductions, you need to provide valid proof like receipts with time and costs to back up your claim.

-Factors to qualify a deduction for a totaled car
+Factors to qualify for a deduction for a totaled car